User Report: How I got robbed with an OTC (Over The Counter) Trade

-I made a mistake, done things to quickly and lost quite some money which was stolen by a scammer on Telegram chatroom group called OTC Trade NEP5, ERC20, ICO.
+I made a mistake, done things to quickly, and lost quite some money which was stolen by a scammer on Telegram chatroom group called OTC Trade NEP5, ERC20, ICO.
 There were a lot of interesting offers with slightly better prices than in one other well-known group.
 This should have been the first warning.
 Those compelling prices, which were set a little below the OTC market prices, the purpose is to attract as many traders as possible.
 One other thing that acted as a positive impression was a large number of members which gave me some sense of security.
 Those numbers were fake in my opinion.
 The group had more than 5k members.
 I am not so sure if the trade offers were real at all.
-The group had just one administrator Dmittri W with a username @Dmittri1986.
+The group had just one administrator Dmittri W with a username Dmittri1986.
 This should have been another warning for me.
 I should have stepped away but I didn’t.
 Albert Einstein said that anyone who has never made a mistake has never tried anything new.

-So why even try such trading if you have trusted regular exchanges where you can make a trade not worrying that you might lose your money while doing the trade?
+So why even try such trading if you have trusted regular exchanges where you can make trade not worrying that you might lose your money while doing the trade?

-I have heard about the OTC trading and started to read about this hidden market to learn some basics.
-Soon I have found out that the OTC market is way bigger than regular cryptocurrency market and probably all major transactions happen there.
+I have heard about OTC trading and started to read about this hidden market to learn some basics.
+Soon I have found out that the OTC market is way bigger than the regular cryptocurrency market and probably all major transactions happen there.

 I believe most people didn't hear about the OTC trading or know just a little about it, which is why I will make a quick abstract from the articles I have read.
 It is also important for me to inform you about this way of trading despite the fact that my main goal is to warn people about the scams and scammers that come with it.